-Betty Morrison Reserve (incorporating Bungan Beach and Headland Reserves) are located on the south-eastern extremity of the Barrenjoey Peninsula.
+Betty Morrison Reserve (incorporating Bungan Beach and Headland Reserves) is located on the south-eastern extremity of the Barrenjoey Peninsula.
 The beach is 600m long, running in a south east direction between Bungan Headland to the north and Mona Vale Headland to the south.
 A single bar runs the length of the beach with two strong rips against the rocks at either end and two or three shifting rips along the beach.
 Rock platforms at the northern and southern end of Bungan Beach are Intertidal Protected Areas (IPA’s).

 Three broad vegetation types are described and mapped for Bungan Beach and Bungan Head Reserve: